elsoybean/example-geocode-test/README.md

 - Clone this CodeSandbox
 - Carefully read the requirements for each step of the test
 - Correct or enhance the `src/processAddressList.js` file (do not modify any other files)
-- Open a new terminal by clicking the + just below in the Terminal window (or use the Server Control Panel all the way to the left)
+- Open a new terminal by clicking the "+" in the Terminal window (or use the Server Control Panel all the way to the left)
 - Use `npm run start:sample` to run the script on the sample data set
 - Use `npm run start:full` to run the script on the full data set
 - Both the full and sample data sets can be found in the `data` directory